 Conduction aphasia is traditionally understood to be caused by damage to a particular area of the brain, like after a stroke or brain injury.

-The area of the brain related to conduction aphasia is the arcuate fasciculus, a white matter tract that runs between Broca’s and Wernicke’s area.
+In this case, damage to the area of the brain related to conduction aphasia is usually damage to the arcuate fasciculus, a white matter tract that runs between Broca’s and Wernicke’s area.
 These are the two main language centers of the brain.

-Broca’s area is responsible for producing speech, while Wernicke’s is responsible for processing speech spoken by others.
+Broca’s area is responsible for producing speech, while Wernicke’s area is responsible for understanding speech spoken by others.

-Damage to the arcuate fasciculus produces a separation between those two areas.
-This may explain why it causes the person to have difficulty repeating phrases.
+Damage to the arcuate fasciculus limits communication between those two areas.
+This may explain why it causes a person to have difficulty repeating phrases.

 When conduction aphasia occurs, the parts of the brain responsible for processing language (Wernicke’s area) have become separated from the parts responsible for producing language (Broca’s area).